AAHOM/UILDOC/docs/components/validate.md

     </tr>
     <tr>
       <td>collections</td>
-      <td>This parameter is a string list, comma separated, of the collections to be included in the validation.
-Because this list spans multiple lines it must be enclosed in back tick's (`).
+      <td>*Required* This parameter is a javascript array of the collections to be included in the validation.
      </td>
      <td>Null</td>
     </tr>